 This year we have had a significant increase in demand for our specialised support, not only for those experiencing loss, but also for women who find themselves pregnant after loss and are fearful for the safety of their much-longed-for unborn baby.

 You can help ensure this critical emotional care and support is available to all those who need us – now and in the many months ahead.

 We simply can’t do this without you!
 If you are able to make a donation to assist us, please click here.
 Thank you so much.

-I found out I was pregnant early May which delighted us to be expanding our family (we already have a 2 and half year old).
+I found out I was pregnant in early May which delighted us to be expanding our family (we already have a 2 and half-year-old).
 From around 5-10 weeks I was so ill due to the pregnancy – bedridden, sick, dizzy, unable to look after our daughter, all good signs of a healthy pregnancy so they say.